Numerizen/OaiPmhHarvester/README.md

 This is a simplified version of the [plugin] for [Omeka Classic], which was shamelessly copied whenever possible.
-The work consisted mainly in adapting the code to Omeka-S - *i.e* Zend Framework 3.
+The work consisted mainly in adapting the code to Omeka-S - *i.e* Laminas (formerly Zend Framework 3).

 Unlike the Omeka Classic version, [CDWA Lite] is not yet supported, and some other features, in particular updating.

+Nevertheless, some feature are available, in particular preselect of sets, filtering of records before import, and more detailled stats.

 Installation
 ------------

-Uncompress files and rename module folder `OaiPmhRepository`.
+Uncompress files and rename module folder `OaiPmhHarvester`.

 See general end user documentation for [Installing a module] and follow the config instructions.